gaehlerm/SoftwareEngineering/README.md

 // Are these topics covered elsewhere?

+// rethink this chapter and maybe delete it.

 ## Divide and Conquer

 If you have a huge problem, you won't be able to solve it at once.
 It's too difficult.
 But what you might be able to do is breaking out small pieces of this problem and solve those.
 This is generally how software is designed.
 Break the problem into small pieces and assemble them back together.